windmaomao/pokedex/README.md

 npx create-react-app my-app --template redux-typescript
 ```

-I decided to avoid api thunk for this test, instead all API call are considered as pure side effect that sits outside of redux.
-I chose this solely to control the time spent on this project.
+I decided to avoid api thunk for this exercise, instead all API call are considered as pure side effects that sit outside of redux.
+I did this to save time.